splunk/observability-workshop/content/en/other/hpa/_index.md

 For this workshop Splunk has prepared an Ubuntu Linux instance in AWS/EC2 all pre-configured for you.

-To get access to the instance that you will be using in the workshop, please visit the URL provided by the workshop leader in the workshop Slack channel.
+To get access to the instance that you will be using in the workshop, please visit the URL provided by the workshop leader.